ionify/ionify/info/story.md

 ;
 ```

 In 2007, [JSON](https://en.wikipedia.org/wiki/JSON) was becoming a popular web-based data interchange alternative to [XML](https://en.wikipedia.org/wiki/XML).
-I recognized this & was determined to enable fetching & interacting with it via **ajile** to benefit from **ajile's** cross-domain fetching capability, a capability lacking in [`XMLHttpRequest`](https://en.wikipedia.org/wiki/XMLHttpRequest), a popular but [same-origin-policy-limited](https://en.wikipedia.org/wiki/Same-origin_policy) API available at the time 💡
+I recognized this & was determined to enable fetching & interacting with it via **ajile** to benefit from **ajile's** cross-domain fetching capability, a key limitation in [`XMLHttpRequest`](https://en.wikipedia.org/wiki/XMLHttpRequest), a popular but [same-origin-policy-limited](https://en.wikipedia.org/wiki/Same-origin_policy) API available at the time 💡

 Unfortunately, JSON fetched via **ajile**, was programmatically inaccessible & its object literal form generated syntax errors for all JSON containing two or more name-value pairs 😞